HappyGnome/LuaWorker/Docs/LuaReferenceSections/LuaTaskContext.md

 InLuaWorker.YieldFor( millis , result1, ...)
 ```
 Yield this coroutine and resume after at least the specified delay.
 Set a result in the task that launched the coroutine.
 Calling this outside of a task created with DoCoroutine is an error.
+This is useful to create a task that resumes with an approximate frequency on the worker thread.
+E.g. to poll an external service, so that the latest data from the service is available in the main thread by awaiting the yielding task.

 **Arguments** :
 \#  |Type		| Description